See the divisions and responsibilities of ACBL administration and governing bodies, the policies they support and other official documents.

 Hobbies and interests: Sadly, I still live and grieve based on the fate of the Chicago Cubs.

-The Advisory Council (AC), formerly known as the Board of Governors, composed primarily of five members from each district, reviews reports of actions taken by the Board of Directors.
+The Advisory Council (AC), formerly known as the Board of Governors, composed primarily of three members from each district, reviews reports of actions taken by the Board of Directors.

 Committees assist ACBL by recommending policy, actions or alternatives for Board deliberations.
 There are five types of committees: Committees of the Board, Committees of the Corporation, Special Committees, Management Committees, and Other ACBL Bodies.